jmcunx/j_lib2/README.md

 ## jmc Library

-**Note:** Starting October 12 2023, Microsoft GitHub is forcing me to use my 2FA access to my repositories via my Cell Phone or some proprietary application.
+**Note:** Starting October 12 2023, Microsoft GitHub is forcing me to use 2FA to access to my repositories.
+Microsoft wants me to use my Cell Phone or some proprietary application for 2FA, email is not allowed.
 So updates to this project will no longer occur on GitHub.
-Updates can be downloaded from my gemini capsule:
+Updates and full Source can be downloaded from my Gemini Capsule:

 * gemini://gem.sdf.org/jmccue/computer/repository.gmi
 * gemini://sdf.org/jmccue/computer/repository.gmi (mirror)